williamhaarhoff/archetype/docs/how_it_works.md

 readwritable::vtable<> rvtl;
 ```

-The problem we have now, is that while we can create function pointers for each vtable, we still need a way to assign them.Becase we are automating this, we need an orthogonal way to do this.
+The problem we have now, is that while we can create function pointers for each vtable, we still need a way to assign them.
+Becase we are automating this, we need an orthogonal way to do this.
 Because each derived class is aware of its base type, it can call functions from the base.
 My approach here is that every layer has the same function, which hides the ones from the layer below.
 However, each layer still knows how to call the function in the layer directly below itself.
+Which means we can create a function call chain starting at the derived, and chaining down to the base.
 Lets do this by adding a `bind()` function to every layer.

 ```cpp
 struct vtable_base